PisinO/LightIoC/README.md

 LightIoC is an easy-to-use Dependency Injection (DI) framework for Swift, implementing automatic dependency injection.
 It manages object creation and it's life-time, and also injects dependencies to the class.
 The IoC container creates an object of the specified class and also injects all the dependency objects through properties at run time.
 This is done so that you don't have to create and manage objects manually.

+## Why to use DI

+DI guides you to make **SOLID** applications, to cover your classes behind protocols so they are easily testable and not to hide dependencies.
+See this short yet informative article on [medium.com](https://medium.com/@mari_azevedo/s-o-l-i-d-principles-what-are-they-and-why-projects-should-use-them-50b85e4aa8b6) about solid principles

 ## Installation

 LightIoC is available through [CocoaPods](https://cocoapods.org).
 To install